Wondering about what’s the best way to save tax in India?

+Let’s talk a bit about income tax first.
 Income tax is the unfortunate reality of income.
-Once you start earning, you’re on cloud nine, devising innumerable ways of where to spend, and where to save money.
-We also realise how precious our hard toiled money is.
-If paying taxes were a choice, most of us wouldn’t want to pay it.
+Once we start earning, we’re on cloud nine, devising innumerable ways of spending, and sometimes (rarely though) ways of saving as well.
+We also realize how precious our hard toiled money is in times of parting.
+If paying taxes were a choice, most of us wouldn’t want to pay them but, ignoring to pay income tax should not be thought of by any citizen.
+Instead, as responsible citizens we can try to learn what’s the best way to save tax in India.

-But we should, because income tax is the major source of revenue for our government.
-You should take pride in it, because you’re one of the 1.5% of Indians who pay tax.
+We should pay income tax because it is the major source of revenue for our government.
+You should take pride in it because you’re one of the 1.5% of Indians who can afford to pay taxes.
 While the government asks you to pay tax, it also allows you to legally save on tax.
-Tax saving is a reality, if executed legally.
+Tax saving is a reality if executed legally.

-Suppose you earn 8 lakhs per annum.
-You must then try and understand what Income Tax Slab you fall under.
+In order to know the best way to save tax in India, the very first step is knowing which tax slab you fall under.
+To give you an example, suppose you earn Rs.8 lakhs per annum.
+You must then try to understand what income tax slab you fall under.
 To determine a tax slab, you should consider these steps:

-- Step 1: Subtract the exemptions of HRA, conveyance and medical expenses from your gross salary.
+- Step 1: Subtract the exemptions of HRA, conveyance allowance and medical expenses from your gross salary.

 - Step 3: Add Rental Income, if any.